How will pay gap reporting affect your reputation?

 The language of the pay gap debate has also spread, becoming part of some journalist’s everyday scrutiny of companies.
 Consistent reporting on the issue from all the major newspapers, accompanied by guides like this one, are helping to build understanding.

 If year one was the start of the conversation, what does the future look like for pay gap reporting?
-Year two will undoubtedly peel the next layer of the onion.
-Organisations will be tested against their own rhetoric.
+Year two should peel the next layer of the onion, but it has barely registered on the media agenda - another victim of the all encompassing Brexit behemoth.
+Nevertheless, year on year organisations will be tested against their own rhetoric.
 Worsening numbers will drive the biggest headlines.
 In terms of plans – once a women’s network is set up and there’s been unconscious bias training for all – where will companies go?
-Snapshot data from April 2018 has to be shared within the next 12 months.
-The clock is still ticking... are you ready for the questions that your staff, stakeholders and customers will ask about next year's numbers?
+Snapshot data from April 2018 is due today and we will learning a little more about the individual company actions - or lack of them.
+Are you ready for the questions that your staff, stakeholders and customers will ask about next year's numbers?

 MORE THAN JUST NUMBERS, COMPANIES MUST CONSIDER THEIR NARRATIVE